 How the Air Conditioner Spreads Mold Around Your Home

 Spores like to settle and grow on habitually damp surfaces.
 This fact makes bathrooms and basements common trouble areas for mold growth.
 Since every room in your home is linked by return and supply registers, mold spores lingering in one place can be transported to another through the ductwork.
-And if the blower turns off while spores are traveling through the ducts, they can settle on the walls and start to grow there if enough moisture and organic material is present.
+If the blower turns off while spores are traveling through the ducts, they can settle on the walls and start to grow there if enough moisture and organic material is present.

 Check Your Air Conditioner for Mold Growth